Ceyron/ceyron.github.io/_pages/about.md

 while conducting industrial machine learning research at Siemens Technology as part of my working student position and master thesis.
-Initially, I studied Mechanical Engineering at the Technical University of Braunschweig from which I graduated with a bachelor thesis on explicit-adaptive Finite Volume solvers supervised by [Dr. Fabian Sewerin](https://www.mvt.ovgu.de/People/Dr_+Fabian+Sewerin.html).
+Initially, I studied Mechanical Engineering at the Technical University of Braunschweig from which I graduated with a bachelor thesis on explicit-adaptive finite volume solvers supervised by [Dr. Fabian Sewerin](https://www.mvt.ovgu.de/People/Dr_+Fabian+Sewerin.html).